7 Vegetables You Should Eat in Rome in Spring

 Radicchio Tardivo

-Hailing from the northern town of Treviso, this late-harvest radicchio is distinguished by its slim, deep purple leaves and bright white stems and veins.
-The bitter, earthy taste works well in risotto (mixed with a creamy cheese such as Taleggio or Gorgonzola) or grilled until the leaves begin to blacken and served brushed with olive oil and dusted with salt.
+From Treviso, this late-harvest radicchio is distinguished by its slim, deep purple leaves and bright white stems and veins.
+Its bitter, earthy taste works well in risotto (especially with creamy cheeses like Taleggio or Gorgonzola) or grilled until the leaves blacken, then brushed with olive oil and dusted with salt.

 Broccolo Romanesco